d3slect/Cloud-Application-Development/slides/lab2.md

 	- The deferred library automatically stores the exceeding information into datastore (1MB limit)
 - Don't pass entities to deferred.defer since it can cause races (better to pass keys)
 - Failed tasks is always retried
-	- If you don't wont GAE to retry, either return normally or raise `deferred.PermanentTaskFailure`
+	- If you don't want GAE to retry, either return normally or raise `deferred.PermanentTaskFailure`
 - You can't call nested functions, methods of nested classes, lambda functions, static methods, **methods in a request handler module**
 - Use the deferred library if
 	- You want a simple way of delegating workload to background